Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/vector/normal_map.rst

    Normal Map Node.

-The *Normal Map* node generate a perturbed normal from an RGB normal map image.
+The *Normal Map* node generates a perturbed normal from an RGB normal map image.
 This is usually chained with an *Image Texture* node in the color input, to specify the normal map image.
 For tangent space normal maps, the UV coordinates for the image must match,